 A large part of “my life flashing before my eyes” will be me cooking.
 Or cleaning the kitchen while cooking.
 Sad.
 (And morbid lol)

-So I have to be choosy.
 I choose to limit simple and processed carbs.
+Making yummy premier protein recipes keeps those sugar cravings at bay.
 In my mind, I consciously make the decision to eat more vegetables and complex carbs.
 You never have to stick to a diet.

 Consider that.
 When you take ownership of your health goals, you have no one to resent for having to “diet.”
 Rather, you only have yourself to thank for choosing energy and stamina over sluggishly sitting.